strukturag/nextcloud-spreedme/README.md

 6. Head over to the **apps/spreedwebrtc/extra/static/config** folder in your ownCloud installation.
 Copy `OwnCloudConfig.js.in` to `OwnCloudConfig.js` and adjust the constants as already done in `server.conf` and `config.php`:
    1. Set `OWNCLOUD_ORIGIN` to the origin of your ownCloud server
       (e.g. `OWNCLOUD_ORIGIN: 'https://myowncloudserver.com:8443`)
+7. Enable this ownCloud app by browsing to **/index.php/settings/apps** with your browser
-7. **That's it.** You can now start communicating securely with your friends and family by opening **/index.php/apps/spreedwebrtc** of your ownCloud host in your browser.
+8. **That's it.** You can now start communicating securely with your friends and family by opening **/index.php/apps/spreedwebrtc** of your ownCloud host in your browser.
    For debugging, simply append `?debug` to that URL.

 ## Installation / Setup of a Spreed WebRTC server